Emulsion breakers improve oil/water phase separation.

-Non-treated crude oil still contains water and salts when stored in tank farms.
+Pumped crude oil from the well contains water in emulsified and free state.
+Untreated crude oil still comprises water and salts when stored in tank farms.
 The crude oil emulsion consists of small globules of water surrounded by the oil.
-An adequate residence time is essential for the separation into two phases.
-The bigger droplets will finally settle down to be removed by drainage.
-Many crude oils also contain a high concentration of solids (BS&W = Basic Sediment & Water).
-These crude oils are difficult to process.
-The consequences are desalter upsets or fouling in the downstream heat exchangers.
+Crude oil separation to remove oil from water is a very important application step.
+The emulsion breaking performance is influenced by the composition of the emulsion phase and contaminants.
+Reduction of impurities and salts from the crude oil are directly related to less corrosion and fouling.
+This will improve the desalting efficiency, oil recovery and crude oil separation performance.
+The bigger droplets will finally settle down to be removed as desalter effluent water.
+Many crude oils contain a high concentration of solids (BS&W = Basics, Sediments & Water).
+Such crude oils are difficult to process.
+Negative impacts are electrical desalter upsets, fouling and corrosion of the downstream distillation equipment.

-Separation by gravity is a very slow process.
-It can be accelerated by using a suitable emulsion breaker program.
-These additives are surfactants, which migrate to the oil/water interface.
-They break the emulsions that water droplets aggregate to form water drops large enough to gravitationally separate them from the oil.
+An adequate residence time is essential for the crude oil separation to remove oil from water.
+Crude oil separation into two phases by gravity is a very slow process.
+The physical process can be accelerated by using a suitable chemical emulsion breaker programme.
+The additives used are termed demulsifiers, emulsion breakers or wetting agents.
+These chemicals are surfactants, which migrate to the oil/water interface.
+Nonionic surfactants having both of lipophilic and hydrophilic groups are mainly used.
+They break the crude oil emulsions that water droplets aggregate to form bigger water drops.
+That drops are large enough to gravitationally separate them from the oil.